Our Debt to the Catholic Church

 Whenever scandals arise in the Church gleeful detractors try to portray the aberration as the norm.
 Starting with Judas, the Church has always had within its walls those who would betray Christ.
 However, to focus on such individuals while ignoring those who take their faith seriously is dishonest.
 Any faith should be judged by the actions of those who practice it, not by those who donít.

 To be sure, any scandal should be dealt with swiftly and decisively.
 Church leaders who fail in this regard betray the Church and do tremendous harm to the cause of Christ.
 Once there is knowledge of wrongdoing, action must be taken immediately.
 To do anything less makes one an accomplice.

 When you consider all the facts, it is easy to see that the Catholic Churchís record is something to be admired.
 The miracles performed by Jesus give credence to His message.
 In like manner the Churchís tremendous contributions to Western Civilization give credence to its teachings.

 Protestants would do well to note that God chose to give the Bible to mankind through the Catholic Church.
-After the fall of Rome it was the Catholic Church that preserved literacy and education.
-The barbarians who ruled after Rome had no interest in preserving education or any of the ancient literature.
+After the fall of Rome, it was the Catholic Church that preserved literacy and education.
+The barbarians who ruled after the fall of Rome had no interest in preserving education or any of the ancient literature.
 Monasteries produced thousands of books and preserved many others.
 Schools were established in cathedrals.
 These cathedral schools would become the first universities complete with degrees and accreditation.
 Many convents and monasteries established their own schools.